dylanflesch/archipelago-deployment-live/README.md

 A Cloud / Local production ready Archipelago Deployment using Docker and soon Kubernetes.

 Last updated: September 2025.
+Includes merge strategy to prefer existing file for certain environment specific configs that we still want to track in git.

 ## What is this repo for?